KiranLDA/PAMLrManual/docs/10-swift.md

 predictor = TOclassify[, varint]

 # Perform the classification
-classification = classifyPAM(predictor,
+classification = classify_summary_statistics(predictor,
                              states = 7,
                              method = "hmm")
 ```

 ```
-## converged at iteration 35 with logLik: -404282.7
+## converged at iteration 45 with logLik: -405139.8
 ```

 ##Find which state is the migratory state